SAP Articles

 - Some third-party tools needed for deeper analytics or reporting

 Typical Cost Range Starts around $1,800/month for basic licensing, depending on resource usage, not number of users.
 Manufacturing edition with planning tools, integrations, and implementation services often lands in the $40K–$150K range.
-Pricing is transparent — one of Acumatica’s differentiators.
+Pricing is transparent.
+That is one of Acumatica’s differentiators.

 7. IFS Cloud